ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 In this section, we compare two ways to implement a `get_char` function.
 The function waits until a key is pressed and returns the corresponding character without echoing it.
 This function will also be used later on in this tutorial.

-We use two functions from the `Unix` module to read/update attributes of the terminal associated with standard input:
+We use two functions from the `Unix` module to read and update attributes of the terminal associated with standard input:
-* `tcgetattr stdin TCSAFLUSH` read and return them as a record (this is similar to `deref`)
+* `tcgetattr stdin TCSAFLUSH` returns the terminal attributes as a record (this is similar to `deref`)
-* `tcsetattr stdin TCSAFLUSH` update them (this is similar to `assign`)
+* `tcsetattr stdin TCSAFLUSH` updates the terminal attributes (this is similar to `assign`)

-These attributes need to be set correctly (i.e., turn off echoing and disable canonical mode) in order read it the way we want.
+These attributes need to be set correctly (i.e., turn off echoing and disable canonical mode) in order to read it the way we want.
 The logic is the same in both implementations:
-1. Read the terminal attributes
+1. Read and record the terminal attributes
 1. Set the terminal attributes
 1. Wait until a key is pressed, read it as a character
 1. Restore the initial terminal attributes